 How to get the most from our website

-Gower College Swansea has been actively working to improve the user experience of our website before our redesign and relaunch in summer 2023.
+Gower College Swansea has been actively working to improve the user experience of our website before our redesign and relaunch in late 2023.

 In the meantime, here are ways we have worked to give you as accessible an experience as we can.
 We make some suggestions about browser plugins in the section below.
 These are made in good faith to enhance user experience, but you use them at your own risk.
 The college cannot take responsibility for unforeseen problems, and we cannot provide technical support.